pboisselier/skirt/README.md

 #### Others

+- `SKIRT_SERIAL_BAUD`, by default the baud rate is set to 115200, you can change it by setting this macro.
 - `SKIRT_HARD_PRIO`, this enables struct priority-based scheduling, all tasks yield to the highest priority one until it needs to sleep or wait.
 In the case of multiple tasks having the same priority, the last one created is preferred.
 - `SKIRT_DEBUG`, will add information and more assertions (increase memory by a lot!).